Tribute to Dr. James E. Bowman

 Safe Space Thinkshop will be held on Thursday, June 29th from 12:00 - 1:30pm at the Gordon Center for Integrative Science, Room W301.
 This an opportunity to learn and dialogue about being an ally to queer and trans people.
 Specifically, you'll learn about the langage, culture, and the experiences of LGBTQ+ community members.
 Click on the flier below to register.

-Tobias Spears has joined the BSD Office of Diversity & Inclusion as our Associate Director for Diversity Initiatives.
+Tobias Spears has joined the BSD Office of Diversity & Inclusion as our Director for Diversity Initiatives.
 He has worked in diversity and inclusion for over four years at Bowling Green State University, and prior to that, he spent seven years at Georgia Tech within their Department of Housing.
 Most recently, he served as Director of the LGBTQ Student Life Office here at the University of Chicago.

 The Biological Sciences Division, Pritzker School of Medicine, and University of Chicago Medical Center are jointly launching a process to establish new Resource Groups (RGs).